C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 > The 12-month prevalence of ADHD was 59.0 % (severe symptomatology: 33.1 %), high rates of comorbid disorders (92.9 % depression, 5.1 % bipolar disorder, 28.6 % anxiety disorder, 30.6 % emotional unstable (Borderline) personality disorder, 31.6 % avoidant personality disorder, 18.4 % dependent personality disorder, 25.5 % combined personality disorder, 10.2 % obsessive-compulsive personality disorder, 26.5 % PTSD, 25.5 % restless legs syndrome, 24.5 % adiposity, 11.2 % eating disorder, 45.9 % learning difficulty, 51.0 % ni cotine dependency, 4.1 % alcohol dependency, 7.1 % illegal substance dependency), risk factors for ADHD, a high genetic risk (72.4 %) and problems in psychosocial functioning.

 ### Effects
-The effects of years of drug abuse are devastating and range from confusion, memory disorders, excessive sweating, depression, anxiety,  bipolarity and paranoia to panic attacks, dissociativity and schizoaffective disorders.
+The effects of years of drug abuse are devastating and range from confusion, memory disorders, excessive sweating, depression, anxiety,  bipolarity, eating disp and paranoia to panic attacks, dissociativity and schizoaffective disorder.

 ### Treatments
 The good part of the story is, you can fix all of this.
 It's a long way to go; it won't be easy, but it's indeed very possible to get back on track.